Mayor Lumumba declares State of Emergency 09/10/2024. Click here.

 3. Delivery: Paper applications can be dropped off in the Purchasing Division Office (Hood Building - 6th Floor, 200 S. President St. Jackson, MS 39201).

-If a vendor cannot signup or change their direct deposit information online using Vendor Self Service, they will be required to complete the direct deposit form on paper (click here) and deliver this form in-person or mail the form to the Accounts Payable (AP) team located on the 6th Floor of the Hood Building (200 S. President St. Jackson, MS 39201).
+**IMPORTANT NOTE ON DIRECT DEPOSIT FORMS: If a vendor chooses not to use Vendor Self Service, they will be required to submit their direct deposit form (click here) via the mail or by delivering it in person to the Purchasing Division located on the 6th Floor of the Hood Building (200 S. President St. Jackson, MS 39201).
 Due to potential cybersecurity risks, direct deposit information cannot be received via email.

-If a vendor does not want to change their information online using Vendor Self Service, they can complete the direct deposit form (click here) and mail the form or deliver the form in-person to the Accounts Payable (AP) team located on the 6th Floor of the Hood Building (200 S. President St. Jackson, MS 39201).
+If a vendor does not want to change their information online using Vendor Self Service, they can complete the direct deposit form (click here) and mail the form or deliver the form in-person to the Purchasing Division located on the 6th Floor of the Hood Building (200 S. President St. Jackson, MS 39201).
 Due to potential cybersecurity risks, direct deposit information cannot be submitted or changed via email.

 Yes, you can find out more information about the City of Jackson's Equal Business Opportunity Office and the Minority Business Certification program online.